 Cancellation Policy: Cancellations are accepted until 12 pm ET, the business day before a workshop begins.
 With a cancellation, a refund of tuition minus a service charge ($5 for workshops) will be provided.
 After this deadline, cancellations are not accepted.

 Cancellations are accepted by phone only.
 We do not accept email cancellations.

 Japan Society also reserves the right to cancel any course or workshop if sufficient enrollment is not obtained.
 In such cases, students already enrolled will receive full refunds (no service charge).

 By registering for a workshop, you accept and agree to the above terms of the cancellation policy.

 Students must be age 16 or older.

-Support for Japan Society's Toyota Language Center is provided, in part, by Mark F. Goldfield and Mary E. Hatch; Christopher Hong; Steven Giordano; Juan Ruiz Gomez; The Japan Foundation, Los Angeles; Frederick H. Katayama; and Dr. Bic Kanayjorn.
+Japan Society programs are made possible by leadership support from Booth Ferris Foundation and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+Support for Japan Society’s Language Center is provided, in part, by Mark F. Goldfield and Mary E. Hatch; Christopher Hong; Steven Giordano; and Dr. Bic Kanayjorn.